Months After Its Governor Floated the Idea, Nebraska Introduces Bill to Ban Cultivated Meat

 Pillen said that 95% of livestock producers in Nebraska are family-owned, and that he wants to keep it that way.
 This is the same rhetoric used by DeSantis as well as Alabama governor Kay Ivey, whose state has also banned cultivated meat (which will come into effect on October 1).

-The Nebraska governor aims to follow in his fellow Republicans’ footsteps.
-He promised to reciprocate this legislation in his state in May – when the bans by Florida and Alabama were announced.
+Nebraska’s lawmakers are aims to follow in his fellow Republicans’ footsteps.
+The governor promised to reciprocate this legislation in his state in May – when the bans by Florida and Alabama were announced.

 “The fake-meat, petri-dish-meat folks, they’re not going to have a place in Nebraska, just mark that down on your calendar,” he said at the time.
 “It’s time for us to roll up our sleeves and fight and defend Nebraska, and that’s what we’re doing.”